abdolence/sbt-gcs-resolver/README.md

 ### Install the plugin

-Put this inside your `project/plugins.sbt`:
+Add this to your `project/plugins.sbt`:

 ```scala
 addSbtPlugin("org.latestbit" % "sbt-gcs-plugin" % "1.7.2")